lpineda2/InOfficeDaysTracker/README.md

 ## 🛡️ Privacy & Security

-This app is built with privacy as a fundamental principle:
+This app is built with privacy as a fundamental principle, following Apple's privacy guidelines:

 - **📍 Location Data**: Only used for geofencing, never transmitted anywhere
 - **💾 Local Storage**: All data remains on your device using iOS secure storage